-Fair Treatment for Tamworth
+Fair Treatment Tamworth Region

-Tamworth deserves fair and equitable access to health services, including for people who use drugs!
+The Tamworth region deserves fair and equitable access to health services, including for people who use drugs!
 Right now people in the Tamworth community are working together to campaign for the kinds of services the region needs!

 Fair Treatment in Tamworth